Definition

 end

-There are lots of schema configuration options:
+There are lots of schema configuration methods.

 For defining GraphQL types, see the guides for those types: object types, interface types, union types, input object types, enum types, and scalar types.